Sony Ericsson Xperia active

-The Sony Ericsson Xperia Active is a smartphone produced by Sony Ericsson.
+The Sony Ericsson Xperia active is a smartphone produced by Sony Ericsson.
+Released in October 2011, it was the last smartphone released under the Sony Ericsson brand before Sony bought out Ericsson's stake in the joint-venture.
 It runs the Android operating system.
 It contains similar hardware as other 2011 Xperia phones in a smaller package.
 The phone is marketed towards people with an 'active lifestyle', hence the name, and comes with a scratch resistant screen, dust and water resistant casing and pre-loaded fitness applications.
 It is small in size with a 3" touchscreen with wet finger tracking, similar to that of the Xperia Mini.

 It has a two-layer removable rear cover.